 #2.
 Change Sleeping Position – Adjust Pillows

 Sleeping on your back can be the sole cause of snoring, so try to maintain the sideways position throughout the night.
-Elevating your head four inches may ease breathing and encourage your tongue and jaw to move forward.
-There are specially designed pillows available to help prevent snoring by making sure your neck muscles are not crimped.
-If you have formed a habit of sleeping on your back to he extent that the special pillows doesn’t help, you can sew a tennis or golf ball into your pajama shirts to make rolling onto your back uncomfortable, hence forcing you back to the side position.
+However, if you have formed a habit of sleeping on your back, you can sew a tennis or golf ball into your pajama shirts to make rolling onto your back uncomfortable, hence forcing you back to the side position.
 After a while, sleeping on your side will become a habit and you can dispense with the tennis balls.

 #3.
 Clear the Airways

-If you have a stuffy nose, rinse sinuses with saline before bed.
-Using a Neti pot, nasal decongestant, or nasal strips can also help you breathe more easily while sleeping.
 If you have allergies, reduce dust mites and pet dander in your bedroom or use an allergy medication.
-Do not use those products for more than two weeks.
-If your congestion persists, see your doctor: the condition may result from a sinus infection that requires treatment with antibiotics.
+But, do not use those products for more than two weeks.
+If your congestion persists, see your doctor as the condition may be a result of a sinus infection that requires treatment with antibiotics.